This week, we tackle questions about "Survivor," "High School Reunion," "The Contender" and "Made in America."

 And we're introducing our new .
 Check this page before you send us a question, you may find that we've already answered it.

 Not every question we've ever answered is on the page (some are out-of-date now), but it may be helpful to some of you.

 The most common questions we get are:

 - How can I sell my great idea for a reality TV show?
-(You likely cannot .)
+(You .)

 - How can I audition for X reality show?
-(We revisit this periodically, here is our latest go at the question, with ABC and NBC shows covered here , and other networks here .
+(We revisit this periodically, here is our latest go at the question, with , and .